-The 107th Congress approached the issue from the aspect of creating or regulating the use of domain names.
-Web site addresses actually are a series of numbers, but to make the Internet more user friendly, the Domain Name System was created to provide a simple address (e.g., www.congress.gov) that corresponds to the Web site's numerical address.
+make the Internet more user friendly, the Domain Name System was created to provide a simple address (e.g., www.congress.gov) that corresponds to the Web site's numerical address (see CRS Report 97-868).
 Top Level Domains (TLDs) appear at the end of a Web address.
 They can be given a generic designation ("gTLD") such as .com, or a country code ("ccTLD") such as .us for the United States.
-TLDs are assigned by the Internet Corporation for Assigned Names and Numbers (ICANN), operating under a Memorandum of Understanding with the Department of Commerce (DOC).
+TLDs are assigned by the Internet Corporation for Assigned Names and Numbers (ICANN), operating under a Memorandum of Understanding with the U.S. Department of Commerce (DOC).

 Congress passed the Dot Kids Implementation and Efficiency Act (P.L.
 107-317) in 2002.
-It creates a "dot kids" (.kids) second-level domain within the .us ccTLD as "a haven for material that promotes positive experiences for children and families using the Internet, provides a safe online environment for children, and helps to prevent children from being exposed to harmful material on the Internet."
-Participation in the Web site is voluntary, and the DOC will monitor the site to ensure that only material that is "suitable for minors and not harmful to minors" is posted there.
+It creates a "dot kids" (.kids) second-level domain within the .us ccTLD as "a haven for material that promotes positive experiences for children and families using the Internet, provides a safe online environment for children, and helps to prevent children from being exposed to harmful material on the Internet."7 Participation in the Web site is voluntary, and the DOC monitors the site to ensure that only material that is "suitable for minors and not harmful to minors" is posted there.
 "Minors" are defined as children under 13.
-"Suitable for minors" is defined as material that is "not psychologically or intellectually inappropriate for minors, and serves the educational, informational, intellectual, or cognitive needs of minors" is defined similarly to the way it is in COPA, although it omits obscene material and does not specify the types of material covered (communication, picture, image, etc.)
+"Suitable for minors, and serves the educational, informational, intellectually inappropriate for minors, or the social, emotional or entertainment needs of minors."
+"Harmful to minors" is defined similarly to the way it is in COPA, although it omits obscene material and does not specify the types of material covered (communication, picture, image, etc.)